Bridgewater, Virginia: History

 William Magill first settled along the North River in 1746, and the area became known as Magill's Ford.

+According to the Harrisonburg-Rockingham Historical Society, the book History of Rockingham County, Virginia said John Dinkle built a carding mill there around 1810 and the settlement came to be called Dinkletown.
+By 1815, the Dinkle family additionally had a sawmill, stave mill, and gristmill in operation and opened the Dinkle Tavern on South Main Street (SR 42) in a brick house that still stands.
+Dinkle is also spelled Dinkel; the current town's main east-west street (SR 257) still carries the name Dinkel Avenue within the town limits.

-The first bridge across the North River was built in 1820, and for a time the young community was known as Bridgeport.
+The first bridge across the North River was built in 1820 along the town's north-south axis (present-day SR 42 / Main Street); and, for a time, the young community was known as Bridgeport.

 The Town received its charter from the Virginia General Assembly on February 7, 1835, then incorporated as Bridgewater.
-Every February 7, the Town holds an annual Charter Day celebration to commemorate the granting of the charter.
+Every February 7, the town holds an annual Charter Day celebration to commemorate the granting of the charter.

-Bridgewater College is located within the Town, and was first established in 1880.
-The college has grown along with the Town, now enrolling more than 1,800 students.
+Bridgewater College is located within the town, and was first established in 1880.
+The college has grown along with the town, now enrolling more than 1,800 students.

-Since the creation of the Town in 1835, Bridgewater has endured six major floods, including a devastating flood in 1949 that claimed two lives.
-As a result, the US Army Corps of Engineers constructed a long earthen levee to protect large portions of the Town against future flooding.
+Since the creation of the town in 1835, Bridgewater has endured six major floods, including a devastating flood in 1949 that claimed two lives.
+As a result, the US Army Corps of Engineers constructed a long earthen levee to protect large portions of the town against future flooding.

-Since the mid-1990s, the Town has held a "Summer's End Celebration" on Labor Day each year.
+Since the mid-1990s, the town has held a "Summer's End Celebration" on Labor Day each year.
 The event has grown to include a 5k race, carnival rides, and live music, and is attended by thousands of people.